florianb/atom-gradle-ci/README.md

  - :candy: Added configuration-setting to customize the number of results being held in memory.
  - :candy: Added icon-coloring to make last build-state more visible (green/red), added corresponding configuration-setting.
  - :candy: Added relative time-stamps to the build-results.
+ - 0.2.2 - Added animated gif to this readme.
+ - 0.2.1 - :candy: Added tooltip for the states where the result-pane is active.

 ### 0.1.3
  - Fixed project-path as command-line-option.